vielhuber/chefcookie/README.md

 #### exclude user agent

-You can avoid showing the banner for specific user agent (i.e. bot or crawler), using a regualr expression.
+You can avoid showing the banner for specific user agent (i.e. bot or crawler), using a regular expression.

 ```js
 const cc = new chefcookie({